Adam Bair's Consumer Protection Resources

 Send a written validation request

-Within thirty days of the validation notice, send a letter that disputes the debt and demands verification.
+Within 30 days of the validation notice, send a letter.
+The letter disputes the debt and demands proof.
 Send it by certified mail with a return receipt.
 Keep a copy.

 The letter is short.
 You are not arguing the merits.
-You are exercising a federal right.
-The collector now has to mail you verification before it can keep collecting.
+You are using a federal right.
+The collector now has to mail you proof before it can keep collecting.

 Keep every piece of paper

 Envelopes.
 Letters.
 Voicemails.
 Text messages.
 Email.
-Notes from any phone call with the date, time, name of caller, and what was said.
-If the collector violates the FDCPA later, the paper trail is the case.
+Notes from any phone call.
+Write down the date, time, caller name, and what was said.
+If the collector breaks the FDCPA later, the paper trail is the case.

 What verification actually looks like

-The statute does not define verification with surgical precision, and courts have read it different ways.
-In general, verification means information from the original creditor that confirms the amount and the consumer.
+The Fair Debt Collection Practices Act does not define verification in tight detail.
+Courts have read it in different ways.
+In general, verification means facts from the original creditor that confirm the amount and the person.
 A printout of the same balance the collector already claimed is usually not enough.
-An itemized statement showing how the balance was calculated is closer.
-The original signed agreement plus a full statement history is what a litigated case eventually requires.
+An itemized statement that shows how the balance was built is closer.
+The original signed agreement plus a full statement history is what a fought case eventually needs.

 If the collector cannot produce verification, it is supposed to stop collecting.
 Some collectors stop.
-Some collectors send a thin response and keep calling.
-If the second thing happens, you have a documented FDCPA problem and a potential claim with statutory damages and fee-shifting.
+Some send a thin response and keep calling.
+If that happens, you have a documented FDCPA problem.
+That can mean a claim with statutory damages and fee-shifting.

 What collectors are not allowed to do